 That was a stunning intervention.
 This is not just about people getting away with it; it is about people being rewarded for it and continuing to be rewarded for it.
 In any other place, this would be a great national scandal, of huge proportions.
 The fact that not so many people know about it is still a real problem for the way we are operating across the nations of the UK.

-The Tomlinson report had already shown the damming practices conducted by GRG, saying that it
+The Tomlinson report had already shown the damning practices conducted by GRG, saying that it

 “artificially distresses an otherwise viable business”.